charliekassel/vuejs-datepicker/README.md

 ```

 ## Highlight Dates
 Dates can be highlighted (e.g. for marking an appointment) in a number of ways.
-Important: You can only highlight dates, that aren't disabled.
+Important:
+By default disabled dates are ignored, to highlight disabled dates set the `includeDisabled`
-Note: Both `to` and `from` properties are required to define a range of dates to highlight
+property to `true`.
+Note: Both `to` and `from` properties are required to define a range of
+dates to highlight.

 ``` html
 <script>